gb-it/codejam-cap-nodejs/exercises/02/readme.md

 ## Steps

-After completing these steps you'll be familiar with how you can use the CDS commandline tool to initialize a project with an OData service.
+After completing these steps you'll be familiar with how you can use the CDS command line tool to initialize a project with an OData service.

 ### 1. Initialize a new CAP project

 The first thing to do in any new CAP based project is to initialize that project by indirectly creating a directory with various basic files in it.
-This can be achieved with the CDS commandline tool `cds` which you installed in [exercise 01](../01/).
+This can be achieved with the CDS command line tool `cds` which you installed in [exercise 01](../01/).

 The `cds` tool should be available in your executable path, having been installed as part of the Node.js `@sap/cds` package in the [previous exercise](../01/).

-:point_right: First, explore the `cds` commandline tool by executing it with no parameters; you will see what options are available:
+:point_right: First, explore the `cds` command line tool by executing it with no parameters; you will see what options are available:

 ```sh
 user@host:~